 We are constantly working on extending our list of antibodies that are suitable for CUT&RUN and CUT&Tag.
 These comprise antibodies against a wide range of histone modifications, pluripotency markers and transcription factors, and enzymes involved in chromatin plasticity.

 Click here to see all available CUT&RUN and CUT&Tag antibodies online

-Recommended CUT&RUN Antibodies
+Controls & Secondaries for CUT&RUN